Frequently Asked Questions

 - How much credit can I apply for?

-- Can I get advanced placement in a trade program?
+- Can I get direct entry in a trade program?

 - What happens if I fail a course more than once?